mehmandarov/mehmandarov.github.io/_posts/2018-12-30-navigating-and-editing-the-command-line.markdown

 ## Bonus

-First, the most obvious – you can always see the man pages for bash both in your terminal and online (for instance on this [mirror][2]).
+First, the most obvious – you can always find more gems in the `man` pages for Bash both in your terminal and online (for instance on this [mirror][2]).
 To view it in your terminal, type:

 {% highlight bash %}
 $ man bash